vandakdominik/Messenger-massage-unsender-removal/README.md

 # Facebook-Messenger-massage-unsender-removal
-Removes massages on facebook messanger [https://www.messenger.com/]
+Unsends then removes massages on facebook messanger [https://www.messenger.com/] (for both sides) (other side will still see there massages and your unsent massages (not there contents) only that the massage was unsent)

 works as of 8/22/2025 (25.8.2025)